stefan-sedlak/IBAN/README.md

 ## Author

-stefan-sedlak, stefan.sedlak@wirecard.com
+Stefan Sedlak, stefan@sedlak.eu

 ## License

-IBAN is available under the MIT license.
+IBAN is available under the BSD 2-Clause license.
 See the LICENSE file for more info.